Apple Watch Series 4 review: It's time to give one to Grandma

 The Apple Watch Series 4, which hits stores on Friday, represents the watch's first major redesign since its 2015 debut.
 Tucked into a more attractive design -- including slightly rounded corners, a slimmer body and 30% more screen space to tap tiny icons and texts -- this new Apple Watch is also a health-tracking powerhouse.

 The wearable comes with a handful of features aimed at a whole new demographic: the elderly.
 One new tool, for example, recognizes when a user falls and automatically sends a notification to their emergency contact.
-It's also the first wearable with a built-in FDA-approved ECG monitor -- a feature that qualifies the Apple Watch as a medical device.
-The ECG's software will be activated in the United State later this year.
+It's also the first wearable with a built-in ECG monitor available over the counter.
+The feature has been cleared by the FDA so it can be used as a medical device.
+The ECG's software will be activated in the United States later this year.
 Apple hasn't said whether it'll come to devices globally.

 The watch starts at $399 for a 40mm model and $429 for the slightly larger 44mm version.
 That starting price bumps up to $499 for cellular connectivity.
 (The Series 3 started at $329).

-Note: — Correction: An earlier version of this story inaccurately said that the ECG monitor feature has been given FDA approval.
-It has received FDA clearance, a less rigorous level of FDA evaluation.